PyromancerBoom/Orbital23/README.md

 - (POST) ` / UserService/insertUser` which also maps to the same "insertUser" endpoint of the service
 - (GET) `/AssetManagement/getUser` which maps to the private "queryUser" endpoint of the service

+The expected data for the above endpoints is provided below in Step 4.

 Once initialised they are automatically connected to consul, for example :

 ![consul](consulservicesconnection.png)